Engineering Graduate from Aberystwyth University Makes it to the Final of the Engineers in Business Innovation Competition

 - Serge Taborin, Government Digital Transformation, Amazon Web Services

-Karl will be competing for an Engineers in Business Champion of Champions title against nine other teams from University of Nottingham, University of Aberdeen, University of Exeter, Imperial College London, Nottingham Trent University, University of Portsmouth, University of Birmingham, University of Sheffield and the University of York.
+Karl will be competing for an Engineers in Business Champion of Champions title against nine other teams from the University of Nottingham, University of Aberdeen, University of Exeter, Imperial College London, Nottingham Trent University, University of Portsmouth, University of Birmingham, University of Sheffield and the University of York.

 Commenting on reaching the Engineers in Business Champion of Champions Final Karl said, “Taking part in the final is an incredible opportunity, and I’m very grateful to have progressed to this stage.
 It was fantastic to meet the other finalists and learn about their ideas too, and I’m very excited to pitch to the judges and hopefully win their support.”